-The degree is designed to allow you to focus your studies in death investigations, cold-case investigations, international crime issues, or you can elect to broaden the scope and study both criminal and white-collar crime.
+Network with professionals and explore careers in homicide, cold case, international crime and numerous other fields.
+The degree is designed to allow students to focus studies in death investigations, cold case investigations, international crime issues, Title IX investigations Civil Rights investigations, or, students can elect to broaden the scope and study financial crimes, cybercrimes and digital forensic investigations.

 The program requires 30 units of graduate credits for the degree.

 Required Courses (for a total of 15 credits)